Preserving & Restoring The Lighthouse

 However, the costs of the needed work is substantial and beyond the capacity of the Village to fully fund out of its annual budget.
 To that end, the Village has and will continue to pursue three sources of funding: (1) Village of Old Field tax revenue (including the possible issuance of a fifteen-year bond); (2) governmental and private grants; and (3) charitable contributions.
 A complete description of these initiatives can be found by clicking on “Financial Plan to Save The Lighthouse” at the bottom of this page.

 In 2018, members of the Old Field community created the Lighthouse Foundation, a not-for-profit organization, designed to raise funds to “rebuild, make capital improvements to, operate and maintain the Old Field Lighthouse.”
-Recently, the Foundation has advised the Village that it has decided to shift its focus from raising funds for the Lighthouse renovation to financing ongoing and future maintenance projects undertaken by the Village government.
-The Foundation has further advised the Village that it will be establishing a website in the near future.
+As the Village contemplates the commencement of the physical restoration and renovation, it is anticipated that the Lighthouse Foundation will commence fund raising.

 The Village looks forward to that day, hopefully not far off, when we can celebrate the rebirth of our Lighthouse!